 Parenscript assignment is done via the

-, and PSETQ
+PSETF, and PSETQ

 Lisp special forms.
 Parenscript supports the Common Lisp

-protocol of SETF
+protocol of SETFable places.

 New places can be defined in one of two ways: using

-or using DEFUN
+DEFSETF or using DEFUN with a setf

 function name; both are analogous to their Common Lisp

-supports both long and short
+counterparts.
+DEFSETF supports both long and short

-of a setf place generates a
+forms, while DEFUN of a setf place generates a

 JavaScript function name with the __setf_